-Mon nths Sept Oct Nov Dec Jan Feb March April Мау June July Aug Fie activ TNO identificati on TNO selection Nursery Establis hment Gesho planting Greville a planting Wanza + Decurre ns planting Decurre ns + Wanza planting Moringa planting Coffee planting Marketi ng Seedlin g distributi on Seedlin g distributi on Pro Logi Inputs purchase Inputs d eliveries Marketi ng product deliverie s M8 surv Planting survey Ad hoc surveys (impact, carbon, etc.) Survival su surveys
+0 perati onal c alen dar Months Sept Oct Nov Dec Jan Feb March April May June July Au Field activities TNO identificati on TNO selection Nursery Establis hment Gesho planting Greville a planting Wanza + Decurre ns planting Decurre ns + Wanza planting Moringa planting Coffee planting Marketi ng Seedlin g distributi on See g distri Proc / Logistic Inputs purchase Inputs de eliveries Marketi ng product deliverie s M&E surveys Planting survey Ad hoc surveys (impact, carbon, etc.) Survival surveys

-- Impact on Farmers / M&E - Core tree vs extension - In the first year of planting (2020), there was only a planting survey done for the Extension program.
+- Impact to Farmers / M&E

+- o Core tree vs extension

+- In the first year of planting (2020), there was only a planting survey done for the Extension program.
 For 2021 planting 1AF collected planting data and also survival data for the first time (via survival survey in 2022).
-Results will be available in mid-January (same timing as for core program). - Ajaw expects there will not be a major difference vs core program because the agroforestry practices are the same.
-There could be a difference because seed sourcing is done differently.
-But there is no reason to expect a significant difference. - Structure of compensation to govt. agents - At Project Launch Workshop, 1AF presents a plan for the year, describing the responsibilities of the government.
+Results will be available in mid January (same timing as for core program).

+- Ajaw expects there will not be a major difference vs core program because the agroforestry practices are the same.
+There could be a difference because the seed sourcing is done differently.
+But there is no reason to expect a significant difference.

+- Structure of compensation to govt agents

+- At Project Launch Workshop, 1AF presents a plan for the year, describing the responsibilities of the government.
 DAs come to the kickoff meetings and receive a per diem payment directly from 1AF.

 At these sessions, 1AF field agents provide training to DAs based on M&E feedback (best planting practices, etc.)

 - Reporting

-- After signing the project agreement, 1AF reports back to the govt. bureaus quarterly:
+- After signing the project agreement, 1AF reports back to the govt bureaus quarterly:

 - Activities completed

 - Financial resources utilized

 - Challenges faced / supported needed

-- Priorities for the following quarter
+- Priorities for following quarter

 - o Mid-term review

 - Half way through the project timeline there is a comprehensive review of the project

-- o Terminal review
+- Terminal review

-- Full review at the end of the project to see what was accomplished, whether it

-was a success, establish next steps for the project or handoff to government, etc.
+- Full review at end of project to see what was accomplished, whether it was a success, establish next steps for project or handoff to government, etc.

 - Changes going forward

 - Ramping up nursery extension program as it is highly scalable.
-Identical to the core tree program except DAs are training the TNOs, rather than 1AF field agents.
+Identical to core tree program except

+DAs are training the TNOs, rather than 1AF field agents.

 - Inputs Sourcing

 - Handled by 1AF and done side by side with the core program.
 1AF handling everything up to the nursery level.

 - Differences Vs. Core Program

 - No difference regarding inputs.

-- Difference relates to who is training the TNOs and who is responsible for mobilizing the farmer.
+- o Difference relates to who is training the TNOs and who is responsible for mobilizing the farmer.

-- o TNO compensation
+- TNO compensation

 - All TNOs

 - 0.3 Birr commission paid for each seedling sold

-- Inputs TNOs provided sockets, and seeds worth approximately 0.4 Birr
+- Inputs TNOs provided sockets, and seeds worth appro 0.4 Birr

 - New TNOs

 - Get an additional 1500 Birr fixed lump sum to offset overhead / startup costs